Glossary

 Key Differences From CPUs and TPUs

-• CPU (Central Processing Unit): Designed for general-purpose computing, CPUs excel at sequential tasks and managing system operations.
-They have a few powerful cores optimized for low latency on a wide variety of workloads.
-See a comparison of CPU vs GPU.
+• CPU (Central Processing Unit): Designed for general-purpose computing, excelling at sequential tasks and managing system operations.
+CPUs have a few powerful cores optimized for low latency.
+See a CPU vs GPU overview.

 Read all